mswhitby/classroom/_docs/courses/cs1.md

 ### Agenda

-- Fill out the [User Names Form](https://forms.gle/W9AinBmFJYDqwMq37) if you have not yet done so.

-- **General:**
+#### General Agenda

 - Visit [CodeHS](https://codehs.com/go/125C3) and continue modules.
 - Create an account if you do not have one (you can sign up with Google using your JISD email).
 - **Class Code: 125C3**

-- **Sports Data Only:**
+- Draft an entry in your GitHub journal detailing your progress today.

+#### Sports Data Agenda

 - Create a [Kaggle](https://www.kaggle.com/) account if you do not have one.
 - create a new notebook and name it "sports_data".
 - Share your notebook with "mswhitby".
 - Complete the modules on [Fantasy Data Pros](https://fantasydatapros.com).
 - Use your Kaggle notebook to run your code.
+- Fill out the [User Names Form](https://forms.gle/W9AinBmFJYDqwMq37) if you have not yet done so.
 - Draft an entry in your GitHub journal detailing your progress today.

 ----